Skip to Content

 Instructions

-4. Print out the seashell suncatcher template (file 163 in our free printable resource library) and cut out the seashell frame.
+4. Print out the seashell suncatcher template (form at end of post) and cut out the seashell frame.

-6. Next, trace the seashell frame pattern two times on colored paper.
-Cut it out with scissors.
+5. Trace the seashell frame pattern two times on colored paper then cut it out.

-8. Glue the colored coffee filter to the first suncatcher frame with a glue stick.
-Then flip it over, line up the second frame and glue them together so the coffee filter is in between the two paper frames.
+6. Glue the colored coffee filter to one of the suncatcher frames with a glue stick.
+Then flip it over, line up the second frame and glue them together.

 Did you make this project?